|Matteo Cypriani 721632baf8 README: GNU cp, link LICENSE, refer to manpage||1 month ago|

 aims to be option-compatible.
 Mainly, the destination filenames can be modified

-gcp doesn't implement all the options from cp yet, but it's a long-term goal.
+gcp doesn't implement all the options GNU cp has yet, but it's a long-term goal.

 The log file is aimed to be used by gcp itself, buts remains human-readable.
 It